abinit/abinit/doc/tutorial/eph4isotc.md

 ```

 Then the code outputs some basic info concerning the Fermi surface
-and method for the integration of the double delta:
+and the method for the BZ integration of the double delta:

 ```md
  ==== Fermi surface info ====